Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Numerical solution of the configurational entropy and first passage time

-To avoid quasi-ergodic sampling issues in which transitions between different types of structures for a given state are rare, the layer simulations are coupled together by replica-exchange Monte-Carlo moves\cite{Geyer:1991,Geyer:1995,Neal:1996}, in which configurations are exchanged between adjacent layers with unit probability when they satisfy the same bonding constraints.
+To avoid quasi-ergodic sampling issues in which transitions between different types of structures for a given state are rare, the layer simulations are coupled together by replica-exchange Monte Carlo moves\cite{Geyer:1991,Geyer:1995,Neal:1996}, in which configurations are exchanged between adjacent layers with unit probability when they satisfy the same bonding constraints.
+For example, a layer simulation connecting a state in layer $i-1$ with a state in layer $i$ that differs by a single bond can be coupled to a simulation between a pair of configurations in layers $i$ and $i+1$ that also differ by a single bond.
+The replica-exchange swaps between the Markov chains are accepted when both simulations are in states in layer $i$ and therefore satisfy the same bonding pattern.
+The swap moves should be attempted frequently to optimize the efficiency of the replica-exchange sampling\cite{Opps:2001,Roitberg:2008}.
 Thus, a given set of configurations are exchanged with a frequency of 25\% if each layer simulation consists of two states that only differ by a single bond.
 The exchange frequency can be increased by increasing the number of layers that are explored in a given chain.
-Similar replica-exchange algorithms have been proposed in the context of the Wang-Landau algorithm\cite{Vogel:2013,Moreno:2022}.
-An alternative parallel implementation\cite{Bornn:2013} of the Wang-Landau algorithm that requires frequent communication between stochastic trajectories uses an adaptive function $\vect{h}$.
+Similar replica-exchange algorithms have been proposed in the context of the Wang--Landau algorithm\cite{Vogel:2013,Moreno:2022}.
+An alternative parallel implementation\cite{Bornn:2013} of the Wang--Landau algorithm that requires frequent communication between stochastic trajectories uses an adaptive function $\vect{h}$.
 This function depends on a mean number of visits to update a shared set of biases $\vect{S}_{b}^{(n)}$.
-In a serial approach, population Monte-Carlo algorithms which generate pools of different structures for a pair of states and uniformly select a structure from the pool to be updated can accomplish the same task\cite{Elvira:2017}.
+In a serial approach, population Monte Carlo algorithms which generate pools of different structures for a pair of states and uniformly select a structure from the pool to be updated can accomplish the same task\cite{Elvira:2017}.